awslabs/mlmax/modules/environment/README.md

 specified in Step 1.

 3) To deploy, run the command `deploy.sh [stack-name] [cloudformation-bucket] [region]`
-   - Cloundformation bucket bucket be in the same region specified by 'region' argument.
+   - Cloundformation bucket be in the same region specified by `region` argument.
    - If no 'region' argument is provided, default region in .aws/config will be used.

 # Services